4d/docs/docs/FormObjects/properties_Appearance.md

 ## Show Formula Bar

-When enabled, the formula bar is visible below the Toolbar interface.
+When enabled, the formula bar is visible below the Toolbar interface in the 4D View Pro area.
 If not selected, the formula bar is hidden.

 > This property is available only for the [Toolbar](#user-interface) interface.